-Share-based compensation costs totaled \$2.2 million and \$5.2 million for the second quarter of 2016 and 2015, respectively.
-Year-to-date share-based compensation costs totaled \$7.2 million and \$7.1 million in 2016 and 2015, respectively, of which \$1.1 million for 2015 is included in discontinued operations.
+Share-based compensation costs totaled \$(0.5) million and \$1.4 million for the third quarter of 2016 and 2015, respectively.
+Year-to-date share-based compensation costs totaled \$6.7 million and \$8.5 million in 2016 and 2015, respectively, of which \$1.1 million for 2015 is included in discontinued operations.
+The credit balance for the third quarter of 2016 is due to an adjustment of our performance based share expense due to changes in our estimate of the number of shares that will vest.